 About Long Life Labs

 Long Life Labs was founded by longevity researcher Maximus Peto in 2013.
 At that time, Maximus was working with research organizations focused on controlling age-related degeneration in humans, and he was often inspired by how many scientific studies reported that the risks of common causes of death were largely controllable when we focus on managing key health biomarkers.

 Despite the availability of scientific studies on useful health management advice, the quality of health recommendations in websites, books, and blogs is usually quite poor.
 Most of these sources confidently assert health recommendations with little or no reference to scientific studies.
 When they do give scientific references, the writers rarely account for all the available research—preferring to share only what supports their claims and profit motives.
 They also often reference studies done in yeast, flies, worms, mice, rats, or cells in a Petri dish without warning readers of the irrelevance of these disease models to human health and longevity.
 Long Life Labs is very concerned that many people are adopting these recommendations without knowing they may be wasting their time and money, or even harming themselves by using interventions that haven’t yet been properly studied in humans.

-Long Life Labs is focused on helping everyone–including and especially non-scientists–understand and use scientific research to enhance their health and longevity prospects.
+Long Life Labs is focused on helping everyone–especially non-scientists–understand and use scientific research to enhance their health and longevity prospects.

 Biomarkers can be of particular use in both assessing baseline disease risk and judging the value of a proposed strategy for better health.
 But to our knowledge, no individual or organization focuses on (1) understanding biomarkers of disease risk, (2) understanding how to influence them, (3) teaching others how to use this information for their personal benefit.